-In the heap dump and thread dump analyse topics, we have seen that how the snapshot of memory and thread at a particular time describes the whole picture and helps to determine the performance bottleneck.
+In the heap dump and thread dump analysis topics, we have seen how the snapshot of memory and thread at a particular time describes the whole picture and helps to determine the performance bottleneck.
 In a similar fashion, the Automatic Workload Repository (also caller AWR) report provides information about the database bottleneck.

 Dump vs AWR:

-The difference between the dump (heap or thread) and Automatic Workload Repository report is that dump reports are the actual snapshots taken at a particular time whereas AWR report is a comparison report of two snapshots taken at the different timestamps.
+The difference between the dump (heap or thread) and Automatic Workload Repository report is that dump reports are the actual snapshots taken at a particular time whereas AWR report is a comparison report of two snapshots taken at different timestamps.

 AWR Report Overview:

-Generally, AWR snapshots are taken on an hourly basis and include wait interface statistics, top SQL, memory, and I/O information and stored in Oracle data dictionary.
+Generally, AWR snapshots are taken on an hourly basis and include wait interface statistics, top SQL, memory, and I/O information and are stored in the Oracle data dictionary.
 Each snapshot is identified by a snapshot ID.
 The AWR report process takes the cumulative data from two snapshots and subtracts the earlier snapshot’s cumulative data from the later snapshot and then generates a delta report showing the statistics and information relevant for the time period requested.

 By default, the system takes the AWR snapshots on an hourly basis but you can customize the duration as per the requirement.
 A user can also use the snapshot IDs to generate the report between a particular time duration.

-The snapshots are available in ‘DBA_HIST_SNAPSHOT’ view.
+The snapshots are available in the ‘DBA_HIST_SNAPSHOT’ view.
 If you want to generate the snapshot at a particular time (apart from the default snapshot generation) then you can run the below procedure to manually generate the snapshot.

 The newly created snapshot can be viewed in ‘DBA_HIST_SNAPSHOT’.
-You can also see the default generated snapshots in the same view.
+You can also see the default-generated snapshots in the same view.

 AWR reporting resources are available in the Enterprise Edition.
 You can view all the resources in $ORACLE_HOME/rdbms/admin and generate the report by executing the respective SQL script.